Stannio/Symfony-School/README.md

 # Symfony for school

-This is the project that is used to learn symfony
+This is the project that is used to learn symfony in school

 If you want to run this project you have to clone it using https <br />
 1] ``` git clone https://github.com/Stannio/Symfony-School.git name_here ``` <br />